Skip to content

 These are general planning ranges for full-service moving (loading, transport, unloading).
 Your inventory and service level matter as much as miles.

-Long-distance pricing by distance
+Long-distance pricing by distance (typical ranges)

-100–250 miles $1,200–$3,500 $2,500–$5,500
+100–250 mi $1,200–$3,500 $2,500–$5,500

-250–500 miles $1,800–$4,500 $3,500–$7,000
+250–500 mi $1,800–$4,500 $3,500–$7,000

-500–1,000 miles $2,500–$6,500 $4,500–$9,000
+500–1,000 mi $2,500–$6,500 $4,500–$9,000

-1,000–2,500+ miles $3,500–$9,500 $6,000–$13,500+
+1,000–2,500+ mi $3,500–$9,500 $6,000–$13,500+

 Long distance moves are typically 100 miles or more, and many long distance moves cross state lines.
 Because the truck and crew are committed for multiple days, pricing is usually built as a flat rate instead of an hourly rate.
 The two biggest drivers of cost are the distance and the size of your shipment.
 More inventory means more space on the truck, more labor, and more handling, which is why volume and weight matter as much as miles.

-With a binding, all inclusive long distance quote, you are getting one total price based on the inventory provided during your virtual or onsite estimate and the service level you select.
+With a binding, all-inclusive long distance quote, you are getting one total price based on the inventory provided during your virtual or onsite estimate and the service level you select.
 This type of quote typically includes professional loading and unloading, transportation logistics, and standard furniture protection for the items listed on your estimate, such as pads and stretch wrap.
 Binding pricing is popular for long distance moves because it protects you from surprises tied to traffic, route delays, or slower than expected driving conditions.

 Even with flat rate pricing, certain factors can change the final cost if they are not included in the original inventory or plan.
 Common drivers include adding items after the estimate, packing services, storage needs, difficult access that requires additional labor or equipment, long carries, stairs, shuttle requirements when a tractor trailer cannot access the address, and delivery timing needs that require an expedited or dedicated truck option.
 The simplest way to keep your quote accurate is to share a complete inventory upfront and flag any access challenges before moving day.